Wrestling Heritage welcomes memories, further information and corrections.

 - Dale-Martin Promotions

-All names that sound familiar to wrestling enthusiasts, being the very same group that were to cement their relationship further in 1952 with the formation of Joint Promotions.
-Secretary of the group, according to Combat magazine in December, 1949, was Norman Morrell, who you may recall had previously formed the British Wrestling Federation in October, 1943.
+All are names that sound familiar to wrestling enthusiasts until the end of the 1980s, being the very same group that were to cement their relationship further in 1952 with the formation of Joint Promotions.
+Secretary of the group, according to Combat magazine in December, 1949, was Norman Morrell, who l had previously formed the British Wrestling Federation in October, 1943.

 The practices we later associated with Joint Promotions, to limit the work opportunities of the wrestlers, were common place long before the promoters formally constituted Joint Promotions, even before the BWPA, as illustrated in the contractual obligation sent to wrestlers by Norman Morrell in 1946.
 Furthermore wrestlers working for the group were prohibited from working within a ten mile radius of any of the halls at which they promoted.